Marble race

 About Course If you open the kitchen tap at home, water will flow out.
 What does flow mean?
 One of the basic properties of water is its ability to change shape without breaking into pieces, this is called flowability.
 In this project, pupils will investigate the properties and fluidity of water.
 They will learn the physical properties and states of water.

-Modelling caterpillar movement Read More »
+Water fluidity Read More »

 About course This project aims to improve students’ ability to perform operations on numbers by building a mockup to perform addition and multiplication.
 The project is designed to work in groups, which allows students to develop teamwork skills.
 Also in the project, students partially use knowledge from geometry to draw layout details.